hamzafer/TEXMET/README.md

 ```

 ### Original Data Source
-This dataset (TeXMET) is a curated subset of textiles and tapestries from The Metropolitan Museum of Art's Open Access collection, compiled for research purposes.
+This dataset (TEXMET) is a curated subset of textiles and tapestries from The Metropolitan Museum of Art's Open Access collection, compiled for research purposes.
 To the best of our knowledge, this is the first comprehensive compilation of MET's textile and tapestry collections in this format, manually curated and optimized for computer vision applications.

 ```bibtex
 @misc{MET_OpenAccess_2024,